Gujrat District: Sikh and British era

 The Sikhs eventually took over most of northern Punjab after Ahmad Shah Durrani’s final invasion in 1767.
 The Sikhs under Gujjar Singh Bhangi took Gujrat after defeating the local Punjabi Ghakhars under Muqqarab Khan.

 In 1798, the Bhangi leader Sahib Singh pledged allegiance to the Sukerchakia Misl of Ranjit Singh.
 By 1810, Ranjit Singh's armies captured the city from Bhangi forces, thereby extending the rule of the Sikh Empire to the city.

 The Sikh empire declined following Ranjit Singh’s death in 1839.
 The British East India Company defeated the Sikhs between 1845 and 1846 during the First Anglo-Sikh War, reducing their power significantly.
 Two years later, the empire collapsed after the British EIC again decisively defeated the Sikhs at the Battle of Gujrat, thus ending the Second Anglo-Sikh War.
 The Sikh empire was entirely annexed and incorporated into the rule of the British EIC.
+Gujrat district was annexed by the British from its former Sikh rulers after the Second Anglo-Sikh War of 1848–1849.

 Demographics

-According to the 2017 census, the population of the district is 2,756,289, of which 1,334,775 are males and 1,421,295 are females.
-1,928,789 live in rural areas while 827,500 live in urban areas.
+As of the 2023 census, Gujrat district has 489,337 households and a population of 3,219,375.
+The district has a sex ratio of 99.83 males to 100 females and a literacy rate of 81.37%: 84.81% for males and 77.95% for females.
+717,826 (22.32% of the surveyed population) are under 10 years of age.
+1,324,264 (41.13%) live in urban areas.

 Religion

-As per the 2017 census, Islam is the dominant religion with 99.08% of the population while there is a minority of 0.77% Christians who live mainly in urban areas.
+As per the 2023 census, Islam is the dominant religion with 98.92% of the population while there is a minority of 0.95% Christians who live mainly in urban areas.

 Language

-At the time of the 2017 census 96.50% of the population spoke Punjabi and 1.81% Pashto as their first language.
+According to the 2023 Pakistani census, 93.47% of the population spoke Punjabi, 3.48% Urdu and 2.16% Pashto as their first language.

 Administration

-The district is administratively subdivided into four tehsils, these are:
+The district is administratively subdivided into following tehsils: